Our searching methods vary depending on what product you choose. Below you will find a description for each scenario:

 The searching process is the core of our business and we take this part of our business very seriously.
 At Assurance Title we have our own internal judgment index system that we can check against the Clerk of Courts for Winnebago County.
 What does that mean?
 It's another double-check method that is not a routine practice of all title companies.
 Our judgment system is maintained on an ongoing basis (we have over 20 years of data).
 In addition, we purchase all recorded documents from the Winnebago County Register of Deeds and we back them up nightly to the cloud.
 What difference does this make?
 Information is always just a click away, we value our efficiencies.

 Assurance Title also subscribes to Laredo, which is the system the Winnebago County Register of Deeds utilizes for their tract index and we search the records "in house" from our own computers with this method.
-However, not all the records are on the Laredo system, so we also physically go to the Register of Deeds Office and dig through the big plat books and obtain necessary information that pertains to our search.
 Our title staff is experienced and well trained.
 As an example, both our title searcher and title examiner hold Wisconsin title insurance licenses, not to mention their years of combined experience.
 Assurance Title is a member of ALTA (American Land Title Association) and WLTA (Wisconsin Land Title Association).
 Assurance Title adheres to ALTA'S Best Practices Policies and we continually seek to improve ourselves through education and maintaining proper ethics.

 Assurance Title has a long-standing reputation for excellent service and caring about our customers.